Pinnacle-Technology-Inc/Morelia/docs/source/streaming.rst

 Note: If you are on Windows, you will need to wrap all of your code within the code below:

 .. code-block:: python

    if __name__ == "__main__":
       '''
       All code should be placed here, besides imports
       '''

-This is due to the usage of multiprocessing within the library, which needs to be held within this ``if`` statement
+This is due to the usage of multiprocessing within the library, which needs to be held within this ``if`` statement in Windows, by how the OS spawns its processes.

 All streaming functionality is handled through the ``Morelia.Stream`` subpackage.
 When streaming, the first step is to set up a data source.
 Great news, if you followed our :doc:`Hitchhiker's Guide to